Are you satisfied with the progress you made during the past year?

 5. Practice daily whenever possible.
 Some of us have different routines on different days of the week and can‘t practice at the same time each day.
 Study your schedule for a week and find the best times each day for you to practice pencil it in make it a priority.
 Plan ahead for your practice time and material for at least a week at a time.

 6. Small consistent units of time produce great results.
 It’s been shown that we retain more information from short regular periods of study than from long irregular intervals.
 If your goal is to practice an hour a day, three 20 minute sessions is the most effective plan.
 After 20 minutes of practicing your focus and retention decreases steadily and frustration may increase.
 Short multiple sessions, even reviewing the same material, increase retention.
 It’s usually easier to squeeze in two or three 20-minute practice sessions throughout a busy day than finding a full hour.
-Sometimes it’s even a refreshing break.
+Sometimes it’s a refreshing break from the daily routine and work.

 7. Use a timer, when the bell rings the practice session is over.
 Once you get started practicing it’s a real temptation to keep going even when it interferes with other important things.
 Don’t let your guitar playing cause you to neglect other daily tasks, and make feel guilty when you practice.
 If you haven’t finished don’t spend more than a couple minutes wrapping this session up.
 Put your guitar down and move on to your next task.
 If you have more practice time available now, take a 5-10 minute break before resuming.
 Also don’t think if you practiced an hour one day you can skip the next.
 Practice daily